ethyca/fidesops/docs/fidesops/docs/guides/saas_config.md

     - `grouped_inputs` An optional list of reference fields whose inputs are dependent upon one another.
 For example, an endpoint may need both an `organization_id` and a `project_id` from another endpoint.
 These aren't independent values, as a `project_id` belongs to an `organization_id`.
 You would specify this as ["organization_id", "project_id"].

 ## Request params in more detail
-The `request_params` list is what provides the values to our various placeholders in the path, headers, query params and body.
+The `param_values` list is what provides the values to our various placeholders in the path, headers, query params and body.
 Values can be `identities` such as email or phone number, `references` to fields in other collections, or `connector_params` which are defined as part of configuring a SaaS connector.
-Whenever a placeholder is encountered, the placeholder name is looked up in the list of `request_params` and corresponding value is used instead.
+Whenever a placeholder is encountered, the placeholder name is looked up in the list of `param_values` and corresponding value is used instead.
 Here is an example of placeholders being used in various locations:

 ```yaml
 messages: